farahsm20/BA/lit-review/Documentation.md

 - In `MultiStageOptimizationPipeline`, acts as a plan parameterization stage

 **Cost Models**  `CostModel`
-- Implement `estimate_cost(query, plan)` — returns cost for a given subplan
+- Implement `estimate_cost(query, plan)`: returns cost for a given subplan
 - Only usable in `TextBookOptimizationPipeline`
-- Cost model is a pure function — does not modify the plan directly
+- Cost model is a pure function : does not modify the plan directly

 **Plan Enumeration**   `PlanEnumerator`
 - Implement `generate_execution_plan(query, cost_model, cardinality_estimator)`